rapoma/rapoma.github.io/_tabs/about.md

 + My academic background is mathematics.
 + I am very passionate about new tech, also I am very considering their huge implications.
-+ Very bad in front-end, styling.
++ Beginner in front-end, styling.
 Zero talent in design.
 Not a big fan of reading book.